 In the beginning, especially if you are emotionally attached in some way, it is natural to try to repair the relationship.
 Many people attempt to talk things through, clarify the situation, or give another chance, sometimes more than once.

-However, analyses of social research and real-life experiences show that in many cases these attempts go nowhere, and the cycle simply repeats.
+However, analyses of social research and real-life experiences show that these attempts usually go nowhere, and the cycle simply repeats.

 Dark Psychology Lab Defense Guides